owid/owid-datasets/datasets/Google Mobility Trends (2020)/README.md

 (6) Retail & Recreation: places like restaurants, cafes, shopping centers, theme parks, museums, libraries, and movie theaters.

 The 'Residential' category shows a change in duration—the other categories measure a change in total visitors.

+This index is smoothed to the rolling 7-day average.